London Mavericks: Head coaches

 Maggie Jackson was the head coach when Mavericks were Netball Super League champions in both 2007–08 and 2011.
-In addition to been named head coach, both Robyn Broughton and Kathryn Ratnapala were given the role of Director of Netball.
+In addition to being named head coach, both Robyn Broughton and Kathryn Ratnapala were given the role of Director of Netball.

-Camilla Buchanan is the current head coach of London Mavericks, having played at the club since 2008, winning the Super League title.
-Tamsin Greenway was named Director of Netball ahead of the 2025 season.
+Camilla Buchanan became the current head coach of London Mavericks in 2023, having played at the club since 2008.
+Tamsin Greenway was named Director of Netball ahead of the 2025 season and she became head coach ahead of the 2026 season.